 If a smart meter is installed in your home we recommend that you measure the radiation with a high-frequency meter.

-If you find that the radiation levels in your areas is high you can shield your walls, painting them with electromagnetic shielding paint that reflects wireless radiation to> 99% due to the special conductive composition.
+If you find that the radiation levels in your areas are too high you can shield your walls by painting them with electromagnetic shielding paint that reflects wireless radiation by up to 99% due to the special conductive composition.

-If the smart meter does not emit wirelessly radiation but sends only through cable, then you can limit your exposure to electric fields from cables on walls, again by painting all the walls with electromagnetic shielding paint which is grounded to a wall electrical outlet.
+If the smart meter does not emit wireless radiation but sends signals only through cables, then you can limit your exposure to electric fields from cables in walls by painting all the walls with the aforementioned electromagnetic shielding paint which is grounded by an electrical outlet.
 For buildings under construction there are other solutions (steel pipes etc.)